gilch/hissp/docs/tutorial.rst

 At least on an intuitive, subconscious level.

-Python itself has an AST representation used by its compiler which is accessible to Python programs.
-(See the :py:module`ast` module.) but, because it represents all of the possible Python syntax, which is considerable, it difficult to use effectively for metaprogramming.
+Python itself has an AST representation used by its compiler (the :obj:`ast` module) which is accessible to Python programs, but because it represents all of the possible Python syntax, which is considerable, it difficult to use effectively for metaprogramming.

 The Hissp compiler, in contrast, compiles Hissp code to a simplified